 I also never use travelers checks, but have heard good things about AAA ATM cards that you can load up with money instead of using travelers checks."

 What cities/airports should I book my flight in and out of?

 Your trip begins and ends in Lima.
 Please double check our itinerary for the date on which you must arrive in Lima by.
 You can arrive at anytime of the day you choose.
-You can depart Lima anytime after 5:30 PM on the final day of the trip.
+You can depart Lima anytime you like on the final day of the trip.